windler/godepg/README.md

 go get github.com/windler/godepg
 ```

-Make sure that your `$GOROOT' is set and is present in your path
+Make sure that your `$GOROOT` is set and is present in your path
 ```bash
 export PATH=$PATH:$GOROOT/bin
 ```